-Among the 77339 RQ QSOs, 178 fall within the 15 neutrino error regions.
-Since these numbers do not allow the assesment of any possible significant correlation, we followed two different approaches.
-First, we compare the radio-quiet QSOs to the FSRQ sample with similar statistic, using the 77339 RQ sources to construct 10,000 different random samples of 1,122 radio-quiet objects each.
-For each sample, we repeat the same analysis performed on the CLASH FSRQs, extracting subsamples of the same size as the CLASH sample at different flux density limits, ranging from 1122 to 270 objects.
-For each of these samples we count the matches with the 15 neutrino positions and estimated the expected number of chance coincidences again by randomly shifting the positions.
-We then repeated the same analysis on the 1,122 most massive and the 1,122 most luminous QSOs, regardless of their radio flux.
+Among the 77339 RQ quasars, 178 fall within the 15 neutrino error regions.
+Since these numbers do not allow the assessment of any possible significant correlation, we followed two different approaches.
+First, we compared the RQ quasars to the FSRQ sample with similar statistic, using the 77339 RQ sources to construct 10,000 different random samples of 1,122 RQ objects each.
+For each sample, we repeated the same analysis performed on the CLASH FSRQs, extracting subsamples of the same size as the CLASH sample at different flux density limits, ranging from 1122 to 270 objects.
+For each of these samples, we counted the matches with the 15 neutrino positions and estimated the expected number of chance coincidences again by randomly shifting the positions.
+We then repeated the same analysis on the 1,122 most massive and the 1,122 most luminous quasars, regardless of their radio flux.

 The p-value results are shown in Fig.~\ref{fig:p_vs_flux}.
-We find average p-values of $\sim$0.7 with the 99\% of the samples having p-values higher than 0.02, meaning that the number of RQ QSOs present in the neutrino error box is fully consistent with what expected from chance coincidence.
+We find average p-values of $\sim$0.7 with the 99\% of the samples having p-values higher than 0.02, meaning that the number of RQ quasars present in the neutrino error box is fully consistent with what expected from chance coincidence.

-The absence of a correlation between radio-quiet QSOs and neutrino events, combined with the correlation found for the FSRQ subsample, strongly suggests that, if FSRQs are confirmed as neutrino sources, the production mechanism must be tied to the physics of the jet rather than the accretion flow.
+The absence of a correlation between RQ quasars and neutrino events, combined with the correlation found for the FSRQ subsample, strongly suggests that, if FSRQs are confirmed as neutrino sources, the production mechanism must be tied to the physics of the jet rather than the accretion flow.